 During their last academic year in the undergraduate program, students are required to write a major position paper that demonstrates both their knowledge and application of various issues in the field of psychology.
 This major paper is part of the capstone course, History and Systems of Psychology, which takes a comprehensive view of the field of psychology.
-In addition, all psychology seniors are required to complete a Psychology Senior Exit Exam during the final semester of their enrollment.
-This examination is administered through the Student Success Center.
+In addition, all psychology seniors are required to complete the Psychology Major Field Test during the final semester of their enrollment.
+This examination is administered by the School of Education and Psychology.